 Our commitment to pro bono is integral to the fabric of the Firm, and is institutionalized in a variety of ways, including:

 10% of Time Credit.
-We allow any lawyer in the Firm to receive full credit toward his or her work expectations up to 10 percent of actual hours billed each year for matters devoted to pro bono.
-For example, an associate billing 1950 hours in a given year may include up to 195 hours of pro bono time in meeting the billable hour goal.
+We allow any lawyer in the Firm to receive full credit toward his or her work expectations for matters devoted to pro bono, up to 10 percent of fee hours billed each year.
+For example, an associate billing 1,800 hours to fee matters in a given year may include up to 180 hours of pro bono time in meeting the billable hour goal.
 Pro bono service is regarded as a favorable factor in partnership evaluations.

 Earl G. Harrison Pro Bono Award.
 Yet another way of institutionalizing our pro bono commitment is that we annually honor someone with the Earl G. Harrison Pro Bono Award.
 This award is presented at a major Firm event each year.